Javran/exercism-wizard/README.md

-# Exercism wizard (WIP)
+# Exercism wizard

-A wrapper around [exercism cli](https://github.com/exercism/cli) to provide unified interface to common operations.
+A wrapper around [Exercism CLI](https://github.com/exercism/cli) to provide unified interface to common operations.

 Note that most of the stuff are just customized for myself, open to suggestions though.